ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 ```

 Run `dotnet build` to ensure the plugin project is buildable at this point.

+## Optional: Delete the Class1.cs file

+When the library was created, .NET put an initial Class1.cs file into the project directory.
+This file is unneeded and can be deleted if you wish.

 ## Install the plugin assembly into InstrumentStudio